 The Hoover Uprights were together as a band from early 1993 until I moved to North Carolina in 2016.
 We began as a quartet, with Bill Schmidt (fiddle and occasional banjo), Kate Brett (banjo), Kevin Enoch (banjo-uke, bass, and what-have-you), and me (guitar).
 But it didn't take long before we made the acquaintance of harmonica player extraordinaire Dave Rice, and he became the Hoover Uprights' blower attachment right on the spot!

-The Hoovers won 1st Place in the traditional band competition at Clifftop in 2001 and again in 2003.
-Lightning struck twice....!
+The Hoovers won 1st place in the traditional band competition at Clifftop in 2001 and again in 2003.
+Who says lightning doesn’t strike twice?!

 The Hoover Uprights, ca. 2005